Toronto subway rolling stock: Next-generation cars

-By 2022, the TTC had decided that the next-generation of subway cars would have a design different from the T1 and TR fleets.
+By 2022, the TTC had decided that the next generation of subway cars would have a design different from the T1 and TR fleets.
 Like the TR fleet, riders would be able to walk the full length of the interior of the new trains.
 Like the T1 trains and unlike the TR fleet, the new trains would consist of three coupled pairs.
-Only the two end cars of the new trains would have cabs; cab-less cars would have hostler controls to allow the independent movement of cab-less pairs within work shop areas.
+Only the two end cars of the new trains would have cabs; cab-less cars would have hostler controls to allow the independent movement of cab-less pairs within workshop areas.

 In April 2024, a TTC staff report recommended ordering 80 new trains, 55 to replace the T1 fleet on Line 2 and 25 for Line 1.
 The estimated cost of the new trains was at $3.23 billion with the earliest delivery being in 2030, four years after the lifespan of the T1 fleet.

 In July 2024, TTC CEO Rick Leary reported that the TTC would launch procurement for 70 new trains, pending funding from the federal government.

 By March 2025, the federal government had signed an agreement for $2.3 billion in funding for the new trains.
 In August 2025, it was announced that the competitive procurement process which had been underway had been cancelled and that all new trains would be built at the Alstom Thunder Bay plant in a single-sourced contract.
-The decision was made to keep most of the work to build the new trains in Canada in the face of U.S. tarriffs and economic uncertainty.
+The decision was made to keep most of the work to build the new trains in Canada in the face of U.S. tariffs and economic uncertainty.
 All three levels of government agreed to equally share the cost of the Alstom contract, which would be subject to an independent cost estimate.
-The initial order was for 70 trains: 55 to replace the T-1 fleet plus 15 to support the Scarborough extension on Line 2 and the Yonge North extension on Line 1, with the option to procure more trains from Alstom in the future.
+The initial order was for 70 Alstom Metropolis 6-car train sets: 55 to replace the T-1 fleet plus 15 to support the Scarborough extension on Line 2 and the Yonge North extension on Line 1, with the option to procure more trains from Alstom in the future.

-Line 3 Scarborough trains
+Former Line 3 Scarborough trains

-All units retired on July 24, 2023 (at the time of closure, four months ahead of schedule due to a derailment).
+All units were retired in July 2023 at the time of the line's closure.